irods/irods_client_fuse/README.md

 irodsFs /usr/tmp/fmount
 ```

-The user's home collection is now mounted.
+By default, the user's home collection is now mounted.
 The iRODS files and sub-collections
 in the user's home collection should be accessible with normal UNIX commands
 through the /usr/tmp/fmount directory.

+The mounted collection can be changed with `icd`.  `irodsFs` will use current working
+collection (a result of `ipwd`) as its mount directory.

 Run irodsFs in debug mode